anoopsarkar/compilers-class/faq.md

 the text-based command-line interface, known as the "shell".
 Start off by reading [the CSIL guide to Linux](http://www.sfu.ca/computing/about/support/csil/unix.html){:target="_blank"}

+You may want to refer to a quick Unix tutorial.
+There are several on the web.
+The following one covers most of what you need to use the Linux shell effectively: [Quick Unix Tutorial](http://www.ee.surrey.ac.uk/Teaching/Unix/index.html).

 Are you confident you know how to use the shell?
 Do [the shell challenge](shell_fu.txt) to prove to yourself that you really know how to use the command shell.

+There is also the classic tutorial called [Unix for poets](https://web.stanford.edu/class/cs124/kwc-unix-for-poets.pdf) for your reading pleasure.

 Stop!
 We know that students skip over links!
 If you are new to Linux, you really need to read up on some basics.